keltia/fetiche-rs/README.md

 Specifications.
 It uses `wget(1)` to fetch data and `jq(1)` and `awk(1)`  to transform it.

 It works fine, but it is a bit fragile, has some hardcoded paths & filenames.
-This is an attempt at rewriting it in [RUST], a fast and safe language defined in 2010 by [Mozilla] and currently evolving with 2 releases a year.
+This is an attempt at rewriting it in [RUST], a fast and safe language defined in 2010 by [Mozilla].
 It has been since evolved into a set of libraries and binaries.

-It is now known as the "Fetiche" framework.
+It is now known as the **Fetiche** surveillance framework.

 ## Installation